Automobile manufacturers and brands of China

-There are currently about 150 active brands in the Chinese automobile market.
+There are currently about 150 active automobile brands in the China, the country with the largest automotive industry in the world.
 Among them are 97 Chinese domestic brands and 43 joint venture (JV) brands.
-Before 2010, the traditional "Big Four" refers to the four major state-owned car manufacturers, SAIC, FAW, Dongfeng and Changan.
+Until 2010, the traditional "Big Four" were the major state-owned car manufacturers: SAIC, FAW, Dongfeng and Changan.
 Other Chinese car manufacturers, both from public and private sectors, like Geely, BAIC, BYD, Chery, GAC, Great Wall, JAC and Seres, emerged as the major players with the expansion of the Chinese automotive industry.

-The article is an introduction to major automobile manufacturers and brands of China; for the full list see List of automobile manufacturers of China.